chriszarate/supergenpass-lib/README.md

 A boolean value directing whether or not to remove subdomains from the hostname before generating the password.

+### secret

+* Default `''`
+* Expects `String`

+A secret password to be appended to the master password before generating the password.
+This option is provided for convenience, as the same output can be produced by manually concatenating the master and secret passwords.

 ## Domain name isolation